 People keep telling me I should write a book about my dogs but I thought I’d join the blogging world instead.
-So this is a blog about life with my two dogs, Frankie and Beryl, and their friends.
-We do some clicker training, Rally O with both of them and CGC with Beryl, and she passed her first assessment:) Sadly most of their training is done at class, not good:-( I’m such a lazy trainer!
+So this is a blog about life with my three dogs, Frankie, Beryl and new boy, Asher, and our friends.
+I used to do some clicker training, Rally O with Frankie and Beryl and CGC with Beryl, and she passed her first assessment:) These days we tend to just chill although I keep meaning to get stuck in and train Asher to do something apart from sit!

 We used to live in a small town called Feilding, in the lower half of the North Island of New Zealand.
 In April 2012 we moved about 30 minutes south to an even smaller town called Foxton which is only a 10 minute drive to the beach:) And we’re loving it!
 If you find Palmerston North on the map below you will see Feilding just above and Foxton just below.